shlomibitton/SONiC/doc/fw_dump_me/FW-Dump-Me-in-SONiC.md

 ## 3.2 FW Dump Me daemon in SONiC

-A new daemon will be added to 'syncd' container and will be included in Mellanox SONiC build by default.<p>
+A new daemon will be added to mellanox 'syncd' container and will be included in Mellanox SONiC build by default.<p>
 Build rules for FW Dump Me docker will reside under *platform/mellanox/docker-fw-dump-me.mk*.

 * SDK Unix socket needs to be mapped to container (for CLI support).